 The harness on the Cybex has a non-rethread height adjustment you can move with a child in the seat.
-It is easy to use and move smoothly up and down when you squeeze the lever.
-The harness has 12 height positions and the crotch strap has 3 providing enough variation to fit most children well.
+It is easy to use and moves smoothly up and down when you squeeze the lever.
+The harness has 12 height positions, and the crotch strap has 3 providing enough variation to fit most children well.

-The buckle on the harness is a little stiff but it pops open and the parts move out on their own.
+The buckle on the harness is a little stiff, but it pops open, and the parts move out independently.
 The chest clip feels like it gets a little hung up on the rubber back, but it releases easily.
-The tightening strap moves smoothly and the release button is sort of deep within the foot of the seat with a plastic cover that prevents little ones from accessing the button.
+The tightening strap moves smoothly, and the release button is sort of deep within the foot of the seat with a plastic cover that prevents little ones from accessing the button.
 The button is easy to access for adults.

-The LATCH connectors stow under the padding of the seat back and the tether has a covered pocket on the back.
-The location and design keeps the straps and anchors out of the way when you move the seat or install it using the vehicle belt.
+The LATCH connectors stow under the padding of the seatback, and the tether has a covered pocket on the back.
+The location and design keep the straps and anchors out of the way when you move the seat or install it using the vehicle belt.
 The user manual tucks in the same back pocket location as the tether strap.

 The cover of the Cybex can be removed to machine wash in cold water.
-The nicer finished look of the fabric being tucked under the shell makes it a little more difficult to remove the cover, but it is worth the effort.
+The nicer finished look of the fabric tucking under the shell makes it a little more difficult to remove the cover, but it is worth the effort.

-The Cybex is comfortable and looks to be nice quality.
+The Cybex is comfortable and looks to be of nice quality.
 With a smaller price tag than other seats with similar scores, the Cybex proves you can get more for less, but not budget-price less.